LinkedInLearning/essential-jenkins-2468076/Ch06/06_01-secure-jenkins-with-user-acccounts/README.md

-# 06_01 Secure Jenkins with user acccounts
+# 06_01 Secure Jenkins with user accounts
 Jenkins provides some security features by default.
 For example, new installations are locked and require an initial admin password.

 Jenkins also allows you to create user accounts with usernames and passwords.
 This is a common approach for setting up boundaries for who can log in.